-Bringing all of this to today… In and through the observance of Communion—partaking of the bread and wine, which represent the Lamb’s flesh and blood given once for all, every true follower of Christ can now recognize the full significance of the event of The Lord’s Passover and what it foreshadowed.
+Bringing all of this to today… In and through the observance of Communion—partaking of the bread and wine, which represent the Lamb’s flesh and blood, given once for all of humanity, every true follower of Christ can now recognize the full significance of the event of The Lord’s Passover and what it foreshadowed.
 Jewish and non-Jewish people who believe in Jesus and receive Him as Messiah/Savior are all passed over by the destroyer and spared of destruction.
-The blood of Jesus, Son of God / second person of the Godhead, is seen on the doorpost of every heart who believes, and receives.
+The blood of Jesus, Son of God—the second person of the Godhead and therefore God Himself, is seen on the doorpost of every heart that believes and receives.